Globe Rowing Club: Honours

-The club has won eight gold medals at the British Rowing Championships.
+The club has won ten gold medals at the British Rowing Championships alongside a number of silvers an bronzes over the years.
 The Junior section of Globe Rowing Club achieved national and international attention in the 2015–2018 quadrennium for a series of national and international medal wins and the unprecedented inclusion of 6 junior globe members in the Great British rowing trial squad.